AUDETER: A Large-scale Dataset for Deepfake Audio Detection in Open Worlds: Related Work and Preliminaries

 \subsubsection{Deepfake Audio Datasets}

 ASVSpoof series datasets~\cite{wang2020asvspoof, yamagishi2021asvspoof} are widely used for deepfake audio detection.
-ASVSpoof 2019 focuses on text-to-speech and voice conversion attacks, while ASVSpoof 2021 expanded to include more diverse spoofing methods.In-the-Wild \cite{itw} is a common choice for evaluating cross-domain detection, but its small scale and unspecified generation methods make it unsuitable for training and fine-grained evaluation.
-WaveFake \cite{frank2021wavefake} collected synthetic audio from various vocoders models, and LibriSeVoc contributed additional evaluation data by synthesising speech from LibriSpeech \cite{cvprw} using various vocoding techniques.
-However, they are relatively small-scale and primarily feature vocoders and legacy speech generation methods, with limited representation of recent end-to-end TTS systems.
+ASVSpoof 2019 focuses on TTS and voice conversion attacks, while ASVSpoof 2021 expanded to include more diverse spoofing methods.In-the-Wild \cite{itw} is a common choice for evaluating cross-domain detection, but its small scale and unspecified generation methods make it unsuitable for training and fine-grained evaluation.
+WaveFake \cite{frank2021wavefake} and LibriSeVoc focus mainly on vocoder-based synthesis and remain limited in scale.
+DFADD \cite{du2024dfadd} and SONAR \cite{sonar} include multiple TTS systems but are primarily evaluation-focused and not designed for large-scale training.